SycuroLab/metqc/README.md

 To run the pipeline on the synergy compute cluster, enter the following command from the project directory:

 ```
-snakemake --cluster-config cluster.json --cluster 'bsub -n {cluster.n} -R {cluster.resources} -W {cluster.walllim} -We {cluster.time} -M {cluster.maxmem} -oo {cluster.output} -e {cluster.error}' --jobs 500 --use-conda
+snakemake --cluster-config cluster.json --cluster 'bsub -n {cluster.n} -R {cluster.resources} -W {cluster.walllim} -We {cluster.time} -M {cluster.maxmem} -oo {cluster.output} -e {cluster.error}' --jobs 100 --use-conda
 ```
 Note: the file `cluster.json` contains the parameters for the LSF job submission system that Synergy uses.
 They are by default the same for each process but can be modified in this file.

 ## Results and log files

-All output files will be placed in the `results` directory and logs of each step of the pipeline will be written to the `logs` directory.
+Snakemake will create a directory for the results of the pipeline as well as a directory for log files.
+Logs of each step of the pipeline will be written to the `logs` directory.

 ## Pipeline summary